ramyaragupathy/microsites/README.md

-# MissingMaps Partner Pages
+# MissingMaps Microsites

-This repo contains the code for MissingMaps country pages.
+This repo contains the code for MissingMaps Microsites.
 Each page is a unique view of how MissingMaps  contributions in different countries.

-### Creating a new Country Page
+### Creating a new Microsite Page

 1. Create new `country.md` file in the `country` folder.
 Rename according to the country and how you want the URL to look.
 For example, `my-new-country.md` will have the url `missingmaps.org/countries/new-country`.
 Use dashes `-` instead of underscores.